 Austin, TX 78759

-You also have a right to receive from us a copy of your personal data in our possession.
-To obtain a copy of the personal information we hold about you, please write to the above address.
+In certain circumstances, persons in the EU may have rights of rectification (where data is inaccurate), erasure, restriction, objection or portability.
+EU persons may also have a right to receive from us a copy of their personal data we have in our possession.
+To exercise these rights or to obtain a copy of the personal information we hold about you, please write to the above address.

 Forcepoint is committed to reply to any questions and resolve any complaints you have about our collection or use of your Personal Data.
 Anyone with inquiries or complaints regarding our collection or use of his or her Personal Data may contact Forcepoint as specified above.

 If you are a resident of the EU and you have an issue with the collection and transfer of your personal data to the United States you may also submit your complaints to Forcepoint’s alternative dispute resolution representative, the International Centre for Dispute Resolution (ICDR).
 ICDR can be contacted at http://info.adr.org/safeharbor.
 If none of the foregoing resolved your concern you may seek binding arbitration through the Privacy Shield Panel.
 The Privacy Shield arbitration program requirements can be found at this link.

 CALIFORNIA’S “SHINE THE LIGHT” LAW